chaniniz/ping-pong/README.md

 # Ping-Pong

-This repository contains a simple web-based Galaga style game implemented purely with HTML, CSS and JavaScript.
-No server-side code is required.
+This repository contains a Galaga style game implemented purely with HTML, CSS and JavaScript.

-Features:
+## Features
-- Keyboard controls (arrow keys for movement in four directions and space bar to fire).
+- Keyboard controls (arrow keys for movement and space bar to fire)
-- Enemies move with varied patterns and may drop power-ups.
+- Enemies with varied patterns, including occasional boss fights
+- Collectible power-ups for shields, rapid fire and spread shots
-- Shooting causes an overheat gauge to fill; overheating disables firing temporarily.
+- Shooting causes an overheat gauge to fill; overheating disables firing
-- Star field background and simple shield/rapid-fire items.
+- Animated star field background and simple explosion effects
-- Ten stages, each lasting at least three minutes.
+- Stage system with increasing difficulty, score tracking and lives
-- Optional login to save your progress.
+- Optional login to save your progress between sessions

 ## Running

-Open `login.html` in your browser or serve the folder with any static file server.
-When you log in, your stage is saved in your browser's local storage.
+Open `login.html` in a browser or serve the folder with any static file server.
+Logging in stores your current stage using local storage.
 Playing as a guest does not save progress.